AnnaSun919/Stay-Healthy-Server/readme.md

 ## Description

-Stay Healthy is a web providing activities to help you stay healthy both mentally and phsically.
+Stay Healthy is a Platform for users to create and join healthy activities.

+This site was built using [herokuapp](https://be-active-stay-healthy.herokuapp.com/).

 ## User Stories